 The file also provides information about the status of that relationship, so that historic information can be maintained (e.g. for a product whose policy information has changed over time).

-In the future, this file may also contain information to identify groups of products that are subject to special monitoring (e.g. antibiotics).
+In the future, this file may also contain information to identify groups of products that are subject to other types of special monitoring (e.g. antibiotics).
 Provincial policies may also be considered for addition in the future as well subject to the appropriate governance.